American Institute of Professional

 P.S., a note about the Denver Gem and Mineral Show.
 Volunteers are solicited to help with two educational booths at the show; the Kids Corner, sponsored by the U.S. Geological Survey, and Minerals That Do Things!, hosted by Dr. Andrew Sicree of State College, PA.
 Both booths provide interactive demonstrations about rocks and minerals for kids (and anyone else).
 If you sign up to help at either, for at least 2 to 4 hours any day of the show, you’ll receive free show admission!
 Please contact Pete Modreski, firstname.lastname@example.org , if you’d like to offer to help at either booth.
 Only modest knowledge about rocks & minerals required (we’ll teach you, if you don’t think you know enough!).

-Monday, September 15th, at 7:00, at the Discovery Center on the west side of Dinosaur Ridge (downstairs), Walt Wright will be giving a presentation about "Cretaceous/Paleocene Woods East of the Front Range."
+Monday, September 15th, at 7:00, at the Discovery Center on the west side of Dinosaur Ridge (downstairs), Walt Wright will give a presentation on "Cretaceous/Paleocene Woods East of the Front Range."
 For those who don't know Walt, he is a botanist "mineralized;" he knows more about fossil woods than probably any other person in the world.
 Come hear his talk - free - donations accepted at the door for the use of the Discovery Center meeting room.
 He will be giving a 4-day seminar in Grand Junction the following week which has been filled for over three months.
-For more info see www.dinoridge.org
+For more info see www.dinoridge.org .
+The Discovery Center is located on the north entrance road to Red Rocks Park, just west of the intersection of Alameda Parkway and Hogback Road (CO Highway26/93).

 Sat., Sept.
 20, Colorado School of Mines Geology Museum, Reception & Open House, 6-9 p.m.
 All are welcome to attend this reception at the CSM Museum, held two days before the Denver Gem and Mineral Show opens, and showcasing new exhibits installed in the museum, with complimentary refreshments, music, and cash bar.
 The Museum is located at 1310 Maple St. (the corner of Maple and 13th Streets) in Golden; no admission charge; normal museum hours are 9 a.m. – 4 p.m.
 Mon.-Sat., 1-4 p.m.
 Sun.